DaneWeber/presentations/TheUndercoverScrumMasterReturns/TheUndercoverScrumMasterReturnsStreamlined.md

 - At a typing speed of 200 characters per minute, and a maximum line length of 80 characters, those 62 new lines should have taken me a maximum of 24 minutes, but definitely less since some of the lines are very short.

-### ACTIVITY

-Find an 8-letter word, such that you can repeatedly remove a single letter and still have an English word.

-4-letter word example:
-* chat
-* cat
-* at
-* a

-Note:
-- HOW LONG WILL THIS TAKE?
-- Too bad, you've only got 2 minutes, which is plenty of time to write out 36 characters.
-- ACTIVITY: riddle (8 letters; like chat, cat, at, a)
-- Answer is starting, staring, string, sting, sing, sin, in, i

-Answer:

-* starting
-* staring
-* string
-* sting
-* sing
-* sin
-* in
-* i

 <!-- .slide: data-background-image="assets/patience-puzzle-together_s.jpg" data-background-size="contain" data-background-color="white" data-transition="none" data-background-transition="none" -->

 Note: